 Users will always still have the option of entering custom amounts if they do not wish to use a suggested donation amount.
 (The minimum donation on Mightycause is $5; there is no upper limit.)

 Dedications are made in honor or in memory of another person.
-You can enable dedications in the donation process by checking the box that says, “Show the option to make a dedication with their donation.”
+You can remove dedications in the donation process clicking the pencil icon and selecting 'Remove section.'
+If you remove this, you can always add it back in later.

-When a nonprofit has turned on dedications, the donor will be able to choose whether they’d like to dedicate their donation on the first page of the checkout process.
-On the next screen, the will be able to enter the information for their dedication.
+When a fundraiser has turned on dedications, the donor will be able to choose whether they’d like to dedicate their donation by checking the box.
+They will then have the option of dedicating the donation in these ways:

 Thank You Page